General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Tipping is expected for most services in the Philippines.
 The standard practice is 10 percent of the total bill, although in some cases it can be only PHP 20-50 .
 Tipping is optional on bills that already include a 10 percent service charge.

 Public Holidays in Philippines

-The main attractions of the Philippines are the many beautiful islands, and for most travellers the remoteness of these destinations is part of the appeal.
+The main attractions of the Philippines are its 7,107 beautiful islands, and for most travellers the remoteness of these destinations is part of the appeal.
 The capital city, Manila, is an easy place to start and the main entry-point for tourists.
-There are marvellous buildings and cathedrals such as the Intramuros and San Agustin Church standing as testament to the history of Spanish colonialism.
+There are marvellous buildings and cathedrals such as Intramuros and San Augustin Church which stand as testament to the history of Spanish colonialism.
 The Nations Museum and the Malacanang Palace are great places to learn about the country's history.
-Manila is the gateway to the famous Puerto Princesa Subterranean River National Park, and there are many delightful islands and regions to explore nearby, including the islands of Palawan and Corregidor, and the unspoilt Banue region.
+Manila is also the gateway to the famous Puerto Princesa Subterranean River National Park, and there are many delightful islands and regions to explore nearby, including the islands of Palawan and Corregidor, as well as the unspoilt Banue region.

-From Cebu, another popular starting point, island attractions and beaches such as Visayas are a chartered flight or ferry away but the city itself also offers plenty to see and do, including the important religious site of Basilica Minore de Santo Nino, or Fort San Pedro.
-Davao is also a great travel hub, with excursions to nearby island attractions such as Camiguin Island and the pristine Lake Sebu.
+From Cebu, another popular starting point, island attractions and beaches in the Visayas are a chartered flight or ferry away, but the city itself also offers plenty to see and do, including the important religious site of Basilica Minore de Santo Nino, or Fort San Pedro.
+For easily accessible island paradise, try Boracay and its beautiful, white sand beaches, while still enjoying international comforts.

 Map of Philippines

 Travel Guide powered by www.wordtravels.com, copyright © Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Globe Media and UNIGLOBE Travel does not accept any responsibility for any loss or inconvenience to any person as a result of information contained above.